kieckhafer/fantasy-f1/fantasy-f1-rules-and-regulations.md

 ## Team Roster Changes

-There will be no changes allowed to team rosters if there are no official permanent changes to the F1 team roster during the season.
+There will be no changes allowed to team rosters if there are no official permanent changes to the F1 constructor roster during the season.

 For temporary replacement drivers, the owner of the abscensed driver is required to use the replacement driver on their team until their primary driver returns.